 - Features: Adjustable leg loops, padded waist and leg loops, 4 gear loops, belay loop

 - Sizes: XS-L (women’s), XS-XL (men’s)

 The Black Diamond Momentum fills those needs.
 Our test sample is barely scuffed, and it notched a perfect score for its ample padding.
-We loved the trakFIT sliding, leg-loop adjustment—a system that allowed us to easily tweak the leg-loop sizing (like, for going from indoor to outdoor climbing), but was more streamlined than a traditional double-back buckle.
+We loved the trakFIT sliding, leg-loop adjustment—a system that allowed us to easily tweak the leg-loop sizing (like, for going from indoor to outdoor climbing).
+But it was more streamlined than a traditional double-back buckle.
 The haul loop in the back and the large, pressure-molded gear loops work for trad, sport or top-rope climbing.

-One thing to keep in mind: The elasticized risers have two hook-and-loop closures (one for each leg) that are meant to provide a quick release, but in reality are a pain to unhook and reattach when you need to, well, answer nature’s call.
+One thing to keep in mind: The elasticized risers have two hook-and-loop closures – one for each leg.
+They’re meant to provide a quick release, but in reality they’re a pain to unhook and reattach when you need to, well, answer nature’s call.
 (You may need to swallow your pride and ask your partner for an assist.)

 Best for Versatility

 - Weight: 490g (size 1), 540g (size 2)